-Best way to build up an emergency fund is split your emergency fund into 2-3 parts and in 2-3 instar-edemption liquid funds which you can break instantly to get the money in your bank account in matter of minutes.
+The best way to build up an emergency fund is to split your fund into 2-3 parts and in 2-3 instar-redemption liquid funds which you can break instantly to get the money in your bank account in a matter of minutes.

 Another way is to keep your emergency fund in liquid mutual funds with insta-redemption which will give you the money instantly when you need it.